 Meet the leaders who are stepping up and making a difference in their community.

-As a mother of eight children, she has enrolled her kids in RISE's summer and afterschool programs where she has seen the benefits it has given her family.
+As a mother of eight children, she has enrolled her kids in RISE's summer and afterschool programs where she has seen the benefits they have given her family.

-Shamika has played a critical role in her work with RISE, as an advocate for the local community to help support civic engagement and healthy living in the Rockaways.
+Shamika has played a critical role in her work with RISE, as an advocate for the local neighborhood to help support civic engagement and healthy living in the Rockaways.

 "The personal is political, and the political is personal," says Stephanie, director of operations and communications at RISE.
 She joined the organization because it is "on the ground," doing the work that needs to be done in our little corner of the world.
 Click on her recording to get a glimpse and hear a little more about RISE.